Solar models in light of new high metallicity measurements from solar wind data: Discussion and conclusion

 \acknowledgments

 K.F. acknowledges support from DoE grant de-sc0007859 at the University of Michigan as well as support from the Michigan Center for Theoretical Physics.
 KF and SV are supported by the Vetenskapsr\r{a}det (Swedish Research Council) through contract No. 638-2013-8993 and the Oskar Klein Centre for Cosmoparticle Physics.
 THZ is partially supported by NASA NNX13AH66G.
 SV thanks the Michigan Center for Theoretical Physics for hospitality while this work was conducted.
 THZ acknowledges the International Space Science Institute in Bern, where much of the analysis relevant to this work has been performed.
 SV thanks Mads Frandsen, Subir Sarkar, Pat Scott, Ian Shoemaker, and Francesco Villante for useful discussions and correspondence.
 We also thank Enrico Landi for constructive feedback on a previous version of the paper.
+We thank the anonymous referee for useful remarks which helped improve our paper.

-\textit{Note added}: In response to the first draft of this paper, Serenelli et al. 2016 wrote a paper which criticized our main findings and prompted us to repeat our analysis.
-We are extremely grateful to them for prompting us to a more careful analysis, which has led us to conclude that vSZ16 does not solve the ``solar abundance problem".
+\textit{Note added}: In response to the first draft of this paper (Vagnozzi et al. 2016), Serenelli et al. 2016 wrote a paper which criticized our main findings and prompted us to repeat our analysis.
+We are extremely grateful to them for prompting us to a more careful analysis, which has led us to conclude that vSZ16 does not solve the ``solar modelling problem".